 Lucky, these are things you can change.
 We will talk about that at the end.

-Even if you think that you have enough, the internet, media and marketing that’s out there in the world tries to convince you that you don’t have enough – usually so they can rope you in and sell you more stuff.
+Even if you think that you have enough, the internet, media and marketing that’s out there in the world try to convince you that you don’t have enough – usually, so they can rope you in and sell you more stuff.

 This shows up in various guises.

 For example, there is the guise that your home needs to be redecorated and so you need all of the latest trendy colours and styles.

 Another example is that the clothes that you’re wearing might be “out of date” and so you need to buy some new clothes so that you are dressing in a way that is socially acceptable and ‘on trend’.

 In the business world, you have all of these people telling you that they have the perfect formula for growing your business, the perfect way to beat your money mindset issues, or the perfect training to help you grow your Facebook audience, or that you need extra training to become good at what you do in your profession.

 While some of these things may be true, while it may be good to update your stuff, learn more or perhaps develop some new skills, the truth of the matter is that what you have is perfectly good right now and it probably is enough.

 When I was growing up, there was a saying that people needed to “keep up with the Joneses”.
 The Free Dictionary.com defines this as when someone deliberately buys or does the same things as the people around them so that they appear as successful as them.